Hacks, Resources, and Rights: Pregnant at University

 1523234792 | Anton Mukhin | shutterstock.com

-Pregnant in College — Impossible, or Perfect Timing?
+Pregnant in College — Impossible or Perfect Timing?

 • Therefore, colleges and universities make adjustments and provide concessions for pregnant students.
-They are often set up to take care of the needs of pregnant students by utilizing staff members and posting information on their website.
+They are often set up to take care of the needs of pregnant students by utilizing staff members and posting information on their websites.

 • Additionally, you are given access to financial support.

 • Depending on your area, between 1 in 7 (Canada) and 1 in 3 (UK) individuals enrolled in higher education are student parents.
-In the US 1/4 of the college student population are parents.
+In the US, 1/4 of the college student population are parents.

 Pregnant While Studying — A World of Opportunities